JonathanJourdan/Random-Wallpaper-for-Rainmeter/README.md

 This skin use unsplash api to get pictures : https://unsplash.com/

+ps: After download "Picture1.PNG" and "picture2.PNG" can be deleted in the root folder

 # Menu :
 In the menu you can change :
    - Background categorie